CTristan/lobotomy-corporation-mods/README.md

 Mods for the
 game [Lobotomy Corporation](https://store.steampowered.com/app/568220/Lobotomy_Corporation__Monster_Management_Simulation/).
-They are designed to be used either together or individually, so feel free to pick and choose.
+They’re designed to be used either together or individually, so feel free to pick and choose.

 All mods are available for download